 This article reflects accurate information as of mid-April 2022.
+For more recent information, visit June’s end-of-session update.

 State legislative sessions offer a tremendous opportunity for policy change.
 According to the National Conference of State Legislatures, 45 states are holding or held legislative sessions in 2022.
 This legislative session, we’ve started tracking bills across all 50 states and the District of Columbia – some with especially interesting legislation related to student-centered learning policy.